Support for your family

 Tax-free childcare

 Through the tax-free childcare scheme, the government contributes 20% of childcare costs.
-For example, for every 80p you put in to your online account, the government will top it up by 20p.
+For example, for every 80p you put into your online account, the government will top it up by 20p.

 The scheme is available for children under 12 and disabled children under 17.

-In order to get government contributions to your childcare, you must set up an online tax-free childcare account.
+To get government contributions to your childcare, you must set up an online tax-free childcare account.

 For more information, visit the tax-free childcare government page.